Showing posts with label dad. Show all posts

 In the shelter of her arms, everything's ok

-When she talks, then the world goes slipping’ away
+When she talks, the world slips away

 And I know the reason I can still go on